-- Put the small end of the funnel in one end of the pop toob, paper towel tube or dryer vent tubing.
-Push the funnel as far you can into the tube to insure a snug fit.
+- Put the small end of the funnel in one end of the flexible tube.
+Push the funnel as far you can into the tube to ensure a snug fit.

 - Tape the funnel into place using duct tape. (we used bright green duct tape for our stethoscope, but any color works just as well.)

 - Inflate the balloon to stretch it out.
 Let the air out and then cut the neck off of the balloon.